-For the seventh consecutive season, power dredging was the predominant method of harvesting, accounting for 42% of the total landings, a sharp decline from the previous year (Table 7b).
+For the eighth consecutive season, power dredging was the predominant method of harvesting, accounting for 32% of the total landings, although a sharp decline from the previous year (Table 7b).
+The actual landings from power dredging are less than half of those during the 2013-14 season (Table 7a).
 This activity was mainly in the Lower Eastern Shore and Choptank regions.
-Hand tonging remained at 16% of the total harvests, primarily from Broad Creek, though still well below 74% of the landings during the 1996-97 season.
-Patent tonging showed a strong increase to 27% of the total, while sail dredging and diving trailed with single-digit percentages.
+Hand tonging increased to 21% of the total harvests, primarily from Broad Creek, though still well below 74% of the landings during the 1996-97 season.
+Patent tonging remained at 27% of the total, while sail dredging and diving had minor increases.